ulkuehn/LiMiT1/README.md

 # LiMiT1

-Software to turn a Raspberry Pi 3 (preferred) or 2 into a Wifi based Man-In-The-Middle device.
+Software to turn a Raspberry Pi 3, Zero W or 2 into a Wifi based Man-In-The-Middle device.

 Includes everything needed to setup a Raspberry for such a task, control it via web interface, collect data from attached devices and analyze them subsequently.